zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-album-details.md

             });

 The **close** event is being used to detect when the window closes, either by adding an album to the cart or the user clicks the "X" button.
-It then finds the oringinally added element and removes it from the DOM.
+It then finds the originally added element and removes it from the DOM.

 Finally, the window is positioned and shown.
 In this sample, we call **window.center()** to place the window in the middle of the screen.
 We could have also calculated an actual X and Y coordinate to position the window at.